 Steps for completing the Future States exercise:

-Draw a line down the middle to separate the page into two sides
+Draw a line down the middle.

 Positioning Change Management